Stegler/CodeCollab/README.md

 **Tip**: You should see a **node_modules** directory in both the "root" *and* "client" directories.

-...or, just access it on [Heroku]insert Heroku link)!
+...or, just access it on https://codecollabuwbootcamp.herokuapp.com/

 ## Signing up